donalglavin/blog/content/about.md

 As well as writing little scripts that make my life just that bit easier.

-You are welcome to copy and use anything you see on this site however please keep in mind I provide no warrenty and take no responsibility for what it is used for or if it breaks something.
+You are welcome to copy and use anything you see on this site however please keep in mind I provide no warranty and take no responsibility for what it is used for or if it breaks something.